* Euro supported as market awaits U.S. jobs data

 The euro eased 0.2 percent against the Australian dollar to A$1.2679 but remained close to a four-month high of A$1.2718 hit on Thursday.

 The yen briefly nudged higher after the Bank of Japan kept monetary policy unchanged and held off from additional easing measures.
 The reaction was limited, however, as Friday's decision was in line with expectations.

-The dollar dipped to an intraday low of 78.28 yen following the BoJ's announcement, but later pared losses to trade at 78.46 yen, flat on the day.
+The dollar dipped to an intraday low of 78.27 yen following the BoJ's announcement, but later pared losses to trade at 78.38 yen, down 0.1 percent on the day.